 - There are some ergonomic differences between the thin client and the web client.

-Client applications can connect to the web server using HTTP or HTTPS, which supports encryption of transferred data.
+Client applications can connect to the web-server using HTTP or HTTPS, which supports the encryption of transferred data.

 Low connection speed mode